AnthonyGiretti/Calzolari-EFCore-Flurl-FakeBearerToken-TestServer/README.md

 # Clean integration tests with EF Core, Flurl, FakeBearer and Calzolari.TestServer.EntityFramework

-A fluent library to easily write integration tests for ASP.NET Core with EntityFramework Core
+A fluent library to easily write integration tests for ASP.NET Core with EntityFramework Core.

-Following example uses AutoFixture and xUnit but you can use other tools if you desire
+Following example uses AutoFixture and xUnit but you can use other tools if you desire.

 **Parallelism MUST BE deactivated while testing**, the database is created and removed after each test which avoids any data collision, the DbContext is reinstancianted between each test.

+It's not recommended for large databases.

 This library uses [Flurl](https://flurl.dev/) and [FakeBearerToken](https://github.com/webmotions/fake-authentication-jwtbearer) ([Dominique St-Amand](https://github.com/DOMZE))